PamPayne/australia/interactive-gambling-bill-2016-explanatory-memorandum.md

 The ACMA assessed these services as potentially a prohibited interactive gambling service under the IGA and referred the matters to the AFP for investigation.
 The AFP declined to investigate and the services continued to be offered to consumers until 5 October 2016 when a ban was in put place by the Northern Territory Government in response to the Commonwealth Government’s intention to prohibit these services.

-#### Betting on sporting events, in-play betting and problem gambling
+### Betting on sporting events, in-play betting and problem gambling

-The Australian Gambling Statistics (32nd Edition released in August 2016), prepared by the Queensland Governments Statisticians Office (Queensland Treasury), revealed that Australians lost almost $23 billion to gambling in 2014-15, up nearly eight per cent on the previous year.
+The Australian Gambling Statistics (32 nd
+Edition released in August 2016), prepared by the Queensland Governments Statisticians Office (Queensland Treasury), revealed that Australians lost almost $23 billion to gambling in 2014-15, up nearly eight per cent on the previous year.
 Poker machines accounted for $12 billion; Racing $3 billion; and Lotto nearly $2 billion.
 Sports betting accounted for $814 million, which while smaller than the other gambling products at around 3.5 percent of total gambling losses, was a 30 per cent increase on the previous year.
 Dr Charles Livingstone, a gambling researcher at Monash University’s School of Public Health and Preventative Medicine, stated that ‘the massive growth in sports betting is unrivalled, I think, in the history of Australian gambling’
-5.
+5
+.

 The Victorian Responsible Gambling Foundation (VRGF) conducted a prevalence study of gambling and health in Victoria in 2014.
 The most popular location for sports betting was over the internet at 52 per cent; followed by 45 per cent in a TAB; 24 per cent in pubs or hotels; 9 per cent via the telephone; 8 per cent in clubs; and 7 per cent at the racetrack
-6.
+6
+.

 The uptake of mobile devices, and its use for gambling activity with continuous access, including to financial transfers, may exacerbate the incidence and severity of problem gambling in Australia, particularly among younger people.
 Over the internet was the most common channel used by those classified as problems gamblers who participated in sports betting (71 per cent), followed by TAB outlet betting (46 per cent) and pubs or hotels (23 per cent).
 7